John Wemmick: Personal life

-Wemmick owns a house in Walworth which is modeled as a castle, complete with a drawbridge, cannon, and moat.
+Wemmick owns a house in Walworth which is modelled as a castle, complete with a drawbridge, cannon, and moat.
 Wemmick feels protected from the harsh realities of his profession by his house.
 As Wemmick tells Pip, "the office is one thing, and private life is another.
 When I go into the office, I leave the Castle behind me."
-He lives with his father, who is referred to as "The Aged Parent", "The Aged P.", or simply "The Aged", a deaf man.
-Wemmick's ingenuity is seen in ways to communicate with his father, as when he returns from work a tile appears reading "John", signaling his father to lower the drawbridge.
+He lives with his father, who is referred to as "The Aged Parent", "The Aged P.", or simply "The Aged", a nearly deaf man.
+Wemmick's ingenuity is seen in ways to communicate with his father, as when he returns from work a tile appears reading "John", signalling his father to lower the drawbridge.
 Every evening at 9 PM Wemmick fires a cannon known as "The Stinger", which is the only object the Aged Parent has the ability to hear.
+Nothing is known about his mother, and it is currently unknown whether she was alive in the setting of the story.

 He is engaged to marry Miss Skiffins, a source of joy in his life.
 His behavior with Miss Skiffins is another indication of Wemmick's split character status.
 In his personal life Wemmick, for the first time, also reveals a "sexuality which Dickens comically depicts in his relationship with the brightly apparelled but wooden Miss Skiffins."
-Pip approves of Wemmick's behavior around Miss Skiffins, insofar as it humanizes him.
-This is contrasted with Pip's observation of Wemmick's behavior in the presence of Jaggers, which he compares to his behavior around Miss Skiffins by saying "there were twin Wemmicks and this was the wrong one."
+Pip approves of Wemmick's behaviour around Miss Skiffins, insofar as it humanizes him.
+This is contrasted with Pip's observation of Wemmick's behaviour in the presence of Jaggers, which he compares to his behaviour around Miss Skiffins by saying "there were twin Wemmicks and this was the wrong one."